oppolla/dual-model-dynamic-scaffold/Soulprint/Soulprint (.soul) Technical Specification (WIP).md

 Determinism: All processing steps (e.g., TF-IDF, regex) are deterministic, avoiding biases from generative natural language processing.

-Error Handling: Invalid responses, syntax errors, or consent failures are logged, with reprompts attempted before defaulting to Name: VOID.
+Error Handling: Invalid responses, syntax errors, or consent failures are logged, with reprompts attempted before defaulting to Name: NAMELESS.
 Malformed outputs are corrected by the PEG parser.

 #### Constraints